-The principal activities of the Corporation are -
+The principal activities of the Corporation are:

-- railway asset holder, with responsibility

-for monitoring that the MTR Corporation

-Limited complies with the terms of the Service

-Concession Agreement and the Supplemental
+- railway asset holder, with responsibility for monitoring that MTRCL complies with the terms of the Service Concession Agreement and the Supplemental Service Concession Agreements;

-Service Concession Agreements

-- investing the reserve funds including annual payments from the MTR Corporation Limited
+- investing the reserve funds;

-- servicing the Corporation's outstanding debts
+- servicing the Corporation's outstanding debt;

+and

-- managing its subsidiary companies
+- managing its subsidiaries.

-The principal activities of the subsidiary companies incorporated to facilitate the undertaking of the above activities are set out in Note 17 to the Financial Statements.
+The principal activities of the subsidiaries incorporated are set out in Note 16 to the Financial Statements.

-The Managing Board
+The Board

-The Managing Board is the governing body of the Corporation with authority to exercise the duties conferred upon it by the KCRC Ordinance.
+The Board is the governing body of the Corporation with authority to exercise the duties conferred upon it by the KCRC Ordinance.

-Members of the Managing Board are all public officers (appointed ex-officio), being -
+Members of the Board are all public officers (appointed ex-officio), being:

-- Secretary for Financial Services and the Treasury, Mr Christopher Hui Ching-yu (Chairman); - Permanent Secretary for Transport and Housing (Transport), Ms Mable Chan; - Director of Accounting Services, Mr Charlix Wong Shing-hei (up to 13 October 2021), and Ms Susanna Cheung Sau-lan (from 14 October 2021); - Deputy Secretary for Financial Services and the Treasury (Treasury) 1, Mr Raistlin Lau Chun;
+- Secretary for Financial Services and the Treasury, Mr Christopher Hui Ching-yu (Chairman); - Permanent Secretary for Transport and Housing (Transport) (up to 30 June 2022) / Permanent Secretary for Transport and Logistics (from 1 July 2022), Ms Mable Chan; - Director of Accounting Services, Ms Susanna Cheung Sau-lan; - Deputy Secretary for Financial Services and the Treasury (Treasury) 1, Mr Raistlin Lau Chun (up to 10 July 2022) and Mr Aaron Liu Kongcheung (from 11 July 2022);